Ask a question to find out more

 Safe and healthy working conditions Migrant workers Environmental impacts resulting in impacts on livelihood, health, water availability of communities and Indigenous Peoples Employee security in high-risk environments

-Freedom of association and Collective bargaining Freedom of association and Collective bargaining Project closure
+Freedom of association and collective bargaining Freedom of association and collective bargaining Project closure

 Working conditions (wages and working hours)